 This study is looking into the causes of breast cancer.
-Find out what the study involves and where to get more information.

 What the study involves

 Women taking part in the study fill in a questionnaire about factors that can increase the risk of developing breast cancer, such as:

 - how many children they had and what age the women were at their births

 - whether or not they've taken the contraceptive pill and for how long